BradleyCodeU/bradleycodeu.github.io/_aicc/u05arraysOfArrays/tensorflowLinear/instructions.md

 The algorithm is trying to solve the problems BUT it gives up too soon.
 It's giving up after it's first try.

 Find the `// TRAINING LOOP` and notice that Mr. Riley set it to repeat 1 time.
+How many times should it repeat?
+That's the question we'll try to answer in the next questions.

 #### Question 4